training-dev-fr/jsondb-sequelize-like/Sequelize_Compatibility.md

-# Sequelize Compatibility – json-sequelize-like
+# Sequelize Compatibility – jsondb-sequelize-like

-This document provides an overview of which Sequelize-like features are currently supported in `json-sequelize-like`, organized by category.
+This document provides an overview of which Sequelize-like features are currently supported in `jsondb-sequelize-like`, organized by category.

 If you are waiting for a functionnality in v1 Roadmap, check this file often,it is updated on every push